pulp/pulpproject.org/get_involved.md

 more details.
 You can also read through the [triage archives](https://logs.pulpproject.org/pulp-meeting/).

+## Found a Security Issue?

+If you find a security issue with Pulp or would like to share a security concern, see our [Security Disclosures](https://docs.pulpproject.org/pulpcore/bugs-features.html#security-disclosures) section for more information about how you can report this.

 ## Upcoming Events

 **Community Demo** - While the livestreaming is on temporary hiatus, see new demo videos added